 The Franklin Elementary School District provides a lunch and breakfast program for all K - 8th grade students.
 The lunch includes a selection of main entrees, a food bar with a variety of salad and fruit selections, and a choice of milk.
-Students who bring their own lunch can purchase milk for \$.50.
 The following is information regarding the Franklin School food program.

 - All meals served at Franklin School will comply with the nutrition standards established by the United States Department of Agriculture for the National School Lunch Program. - Menus for a one month period are readily available to both students and parents.
 Menus will be posted on the back of the Monday Message and will be available in the school office.
-Menus can be reviewed on the Franklin School web site at www.franklin.k12.ca.us. - The pricing for lunches is the following: - Full Pay Student Lunch = \$2.80 (includes milk) - Reduced Price Student = \$.40 (includes milk) - White or Chocolate Milk= \$.50 - The pricing for breakfast is the following: - Full Pay Student Breakfast = \$1.75 (includes milk) - Reduced Price Student = \$.30 (includes milk) - Cafeteria food is not to be given away and may be eaten only by those who have purchased a cafeteria meal.
+Menus can be reviewed on the Franklin School web site at www.franklin.k12.ca.us. - The pricing for meals are the following: - $\circ~$ All meals for students are free of charge due to the Universal Meal Program - Cafeteria food is not to be given away and may be eaten only by those who have purchased a cafeteria meal.
 Food eaten in the cafeteria, bought or brought, is not to be given away or traded to other students. - Applications for free or reduced meals will be sent home to parents at the beginning of the school year.
-Parents are encouraged to review the income eligibility guidelines to see if they qualify for either free or reduced meals. - The cafeteria uses "Titan" software to set up an account for each student.
-Payment for meals is deposited into each student's individual Titan account.
-Every student has a unique barcode which is scanned as they receive their lunch.
-This automated system debits the student's account for every meal eaten. - The office staff reminds students when their account gets low and does their best to make calls home to parents reminding them of a low balance.
-It is, however, the parent's responsibility to ensure that there is money in the student's account to pay for meals.
-If you are unsure of your child's account balance, feel free to contact the Franklin School office.
-The District policy is to allow no more than five (5) charges for any individual student.
-Franklin School will not continue to provide lunches for those students who have a negative cafeteria account balance that exceeds five charges.
+Even though meals are free to students, the information gleaned from the free and reduced lunch application helps provide funding for Franklin School.
+This application also provides information to the After School Program in determining the tuition rate for families.